erincatto/box2d/README.md

 - mkdir build
 - cd build
 - cmake -G Xcode ..
-- open box2d.xcodeproj
+- Open `box2d.xcodeproj`
 - Select the samples scheme
-- Edit the scheme to set a custom working directory to the box2d directory
-- You can now build and run the samples
+- Build and run the samples

+## Building and installing
+- mkdir build
+- cd build
+- cmake ..
+- cmake --build . --config Release
+- cmake --install . (might need sudo)

 ## Compatibility
 The Box2D library and samples build and run on Windows, Linux, and Mac.

-Box2D should be built on recent versions of clang and gcc.
-You will need the latest Visual Studio version for C11 atomics to compile (17.8.3+).
+You will need a compiler that supports C17 to build the Box2D library.

+You will need a compiler that supports C++20 to build the samples.

+Box2D uses SSE2 and Neon SIMD math to improve performance.
+This can be disabled by defining `BOX2D_DISABLE_SIMD`.

 ## Documentation
 - [Manual](https://box2d.org/documentation/)